Bunbury Dolphin Discovery Environment Fund

 - Become one of our environment ambassadors simply by fundraising through Facebook.
 Post about one of our projects and select the “Support Charity” or “Support Nonprofit” button.
 Search for “Bunbury Dolphin Discovery Environment Fund”.

 - Bring us your trash.
-Believe it or not every can & bottle labeled with the 10c refund symbol will help contribute to our Environment Fund.
+Believe it or not, every can and bottle labelled with the 10c refund symbol will help contribute to our Environment Fund.
 Just drop your collection off to the Dolphin Discovery Centre Bunbury.